All Episodes

 Pittsburgh got some respect.

-A lot of people think that they're gonna beat the Hawks, and now the Hawks is in a position that they don't have nothing to lose.
+And now the Hawks is in a position that they don't have nothing to lose.

-You think the Seahawks are the team with nothing to lose here.
+You think the Seahawks are the team with nothing to lose here?

 Absolutely.

-Yeah, but that's that's not what you hear.
+Yeah, but that's not what you hear.

 Most of the commentators are picking who?

-Seahawks Pittsburgh.
+Pittsburgh.

 I know, but screw them.

-That's the that's that's another thing that worries me.
+That's another thing that worries me.

-The conventional wisdom was the Steelers and these clowns are wrong from McNabb to whatever else they're talking about.
+The conventional wisdom was the Steelers, and these clowns are wrong from McNabb to whatever else they're talking about.

-I don't I frankly don't think a whole lot of people look at the Seahawks that way.
+I frankly don't think a whole lot of people look at the Seahawks that way.

-They may look at them and say they're from the upper left hand corner of the country.
+They may look at them and say they're from the upper left-hand corner of the country.

-Well, I think it's I I th I think this guy owns this team.
+I think this guy owns this team.

 I think this guy's running this team.

-Yeah, I hope he t has a great game, Rush, because then you have no excuse when they lose.
+Yeah, I hope he has a great game, Rush, because then you have no excuse when they lose.

-Well we'll always come up with one.
+They'll always come up with one.

 Yeah.

-Is this all gonna happen in the first half?
+Is this all going to happen in the first half?

 I'd like to say that in a lingerie bowl.